As a life coach, you have a sacred calling and a desire to make a difference in the lives of others. But someone sold you a lie…

 Why is this important?

-The more optimized your website is for search engines like Google, the more likely it is for you to not only increase traffic to your site, but also build consistency.
-And the best part is that most of your success would be considered “free” or “organic” since you wouldn’t be paying those visitors to find or interact with your website.
+The more optimized your website is for search engines like Google, the more likely it is for people to find your website.

-Most SEO (Search Engine Optimization) experts recommend prioritizing the following elements on any website:
+Most SEO (Search Engine Optimization) experts recommend including the following elements on any website:

 Essential Coaching Business Website Pages

 - Home: This is where your users will immediately land when they find your website.
-It used to be called the index page because it’s a hub that points to every page you want them to see on your website.
-Important to have a flow that they can follow down the page (which we’ll be going over in a later section).
+It’s important for this page to be clear and have a flow visitors can follow down the page.

 - About: A page dedicated to your professional experience and your personal background.
 The main goal for this page is to establish credibility and build rapport with your web visitors.
-This is where you would discuss your coaching philosophy with your visitor.
+This is where you would discuss your coaching philosophy, signature story, and credentials with your visitor.

 - Testimonials: One of the best ways to build credibility is to have a page full of client reviews.
-If you haven’t worked with your first coaching client yet, you can display testimonials on the sidebar of other pages.
-You can also use testimonials of others who have worked with you in a non coaching environment.
+If you haven’t worked with your first coaching client yet, you can add these as you gain experience.

-- Blog: Blogging is a great way to grow your coaching business from the ground up.
-Blogging is simply creating relevant, valuable written content (articles).
-Your blog posts will provide even more context for what your life coaching website is about.
+- Blog: Blogging is a great way to grow your coaching business.
+Blogging is simply creating relevant, valuable content for a coaching website.
+Your posts could be written in the form of articles, videos from other platforms like youtube, or even podcast recordings.
 When done intentionally and strategically, you’ll attract higher traffic to your website.

 - Contact: This page invites people to reach out to you.
-You could ask your visitor to click a link to a calendaring system, to send an email, or call your business phone number.
+You could ask your visitor to click a link to a scheduling calendar, to send an email, or call your business phone number.
 Be sure to add where they can follow you on social media, too!

 While there are other pages you can add to your website as your coaching business grows, these essentials will get you up and running.

-But before you launch, check your footer content.
-Your footer is anchored to the bottom of every page and usually includes:
+Tip: Before you launch, check your footer content.
+Your footer is the space anchored to the bottom of every page and usually includes:

 - Navigation Links (like a mini menu to guide your visitor through your website)